Slins-23/software-renderer/README.md

 ### Instance

 An instance is pretty self-explanatory.
 It is simply an `Instance` of some loaded `Mesh`.
 This is done so that each rendered object in the scene gets its own parameters independent of any other while also discarding the need to duplicate the same mesh's data over and over when placing the same mesh in distinct settings within the scene.
+> The instances can have any name, but preferably they should be unique.

 Its member variables are the following:<br><br>
 `instance_name`: You can give a name to an instance in order to help you identify it.
 If no instance name is given, the `Instance` member function `create_instance_nameid` is used in order to create a name for it, which is preceded by its mesh's filename.
 The instance name can be set through the instances menu or programmatically by calling `instance.create_instance_nameid(total_ever_instances)` or initializing through a constructor with the given instance name.<br><br>